 The Black Winter pickups are (of course) all black, giving them a sharp visual appeal to go with their incredible sound.
 The bridge and neck pickups work great in tandem but can also be used independently for more tonal variety.
 The bridge pickup alone cleans up nicely.
 The tone cuts through the mix but without getting thin or tinny, no matter how big and loud your band is, or how much crunch you like on your tone.

-What’s the Difference Between Active and Passive Pickups?
+Difference Between Active and Passive Pickups for Metal

 We figured that as a conclusion we address this frequently asked question: the difference between passive and active guitar pickups.

 So, both types of pickups utilize coils of wire, but the difference is that active pickups have much less of them.
 Instead, they use an active preamp that is incorporated into the instrument.

 This boosts the signal level, filters and EQ, and typically offers the player full control of a three-band equalizer.
 Additionally, active pickups require separate power and incorporate a 9V battery that you have to regularly replace.

 As for specific audio differences, active pickups have much higher output and are less susceptible to background noise.
 Passive models on the other hand, have a much stronger dynamic range.
 So it’s all a matter of taste, as it often is in the world of music…

 So What Makes the Best Passive Pickups for Metal?